antonymburia/antonymburia/readme.md

 - 🌱 currently learning everything
-- 👯 I’m looking to collaborate with other Developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+-I’m looking to collaborate with other Developers -2022 Goals: Contribute more to Open Source projects

 ### Connect with me: